Freedom Tower Miami

 While down in that area, you should get pizza from the takeout only Frankies Pizza- 9118 SW Bird Rd Miami, FL (305) 221-0221-They have great sicilin style pizza.
 Yum!
 Highly recommended.

 There is one and only one punk club in the Miami Area, and the only worthwhile shows around.
 Its in Little Haiti and is called Churchills.
-The only problem is the neighborhood can be a little sketchy so watch your car, or better yet, splurge on a cab to get you there.
+It has recently been sold and may change format.
+The other problem is the neighborhood can be a little sketchy so watch your car, or better yet, splurge on a cab to get you there.
 That way you can drink.

 Lookout for cool punk band Boy Prostitute.